-Experience the wonders of Italy in style, from the splendour of the ancient world in Rome and the Bay of Naples to the great masterpieces of the Renaissance in Florence and the unique art and architecture of Venice.
+Experience the wonders of Italy in style, from the splendour of the ancient world in Rome and the Bay of Naples to the masterpieces of the Renaissance in Florence and the unique art and architecture of Venice.
 The great sites of Italy, including Pompeii and the Vatican Museums, are complemented by less-visited glories, such as the mosaics of Ravenna and the medieval towns of Umbria, and exclusive experiences such as a private viewing of St Mark’s Basilica.
 Enjoy Italy’s renowned regional specialities and fine wines at carefully selected restaurants.

 Europe’s premier archaeological sites at Pompeii and Herculaneum; splendid Greek temples at Paestum